augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/configuration.md

-# Task Execution Layer Configuration
+# Task Execution Service Configuration

 ## Overview

-This document describes the configuration options for the Task Execution Layer Service.
+This document describes the configuration options for the Task Execution Service Service.
 It covers environment variables, configuration files, runtime settings, and best practices for configuring the service in different environments.

 ## Configuration Hierarchy

-The Task Execution Layer uses a hierarchical configuration approach with the following precedence (highest to lowest):
+The Task Execution Service uses a hierarchical configuration approach with the following precedence (highest to lowest):

 1. **Environment Variables**: Highest precedence, used for environment-specific settings